MCT-TeamProject-CO2/DataHandling/readme.md

 Within the repository there are some docker files included.
 In a command terminal navigate to the repository folder and type the following command:

+Before trying to start the docker container you should edit the Dockerfile and change Line 10, fill in your howest login details where necessary.

 ```
 docker-compose up
 ```